mtgjson/mtgjson-website/docs/data-models/foreign-data/index.md

       content: Foreign Data
   - - meta
     - name: description
-      content: The Foreign Data Data Model describes a list of properties for various Card Data Models in alternate languages.
+      content: The Foreign Data Data Model describes the properties for a card in alternate languages.
   - - meta
     - property: og:description
-      content: The Foreign Data Data Model describes a list of properties for various Card Data Models in alternate languages.
+      content: The Foreign Data Data Model describes the properties for a card in alternate languages.
   - - meta
     - name: keywords
       content: mtg, magic the gathering, mtgjson, json, foreign data